wasi-master/pypi-command-line/docs/notes.md

 #### **shellingham**<sup>[<a title="Link to shellingham's PyPI page" href="https://pypi.org/project/shellingham/" target="_blank">↑</a>]</sup>

-This does not really speed up anything but adds auto shell detection for autocomplete installation using the `--install-completion ` command.
+This does not really speed up anything but adds auto shell detection for autocomplete installation using the `#!sh --install-completion ` command.
 This technically lowers the amount of time taken to install autocompletion because it makes it so that you don't have to manually provide what terminal/shell you're using

 #### **lxml**<sup>[<a title="Link to lxml's PyPI page" href="https://pypi.org/project/lxml/" target="_blank">↑</a>]</sup>